Design To Wake a Sleeping Giant

 At the start of 2016, About.com was still the 40th-largest site on the web in page views, but the network was seeing punishing drops in page views.
 The network’s massive collection of general-interest content, once its greatest asset, was now seen by search engines as a content farm.
 Its design was generic and conservative, and the pages were choked with ads and pay-per-click links in a desperate attempt to keep revenue level.
 Audience and advertisers were turning elsewhere.

 Big Medium worked with About.com to develop a new vertical strategy, carving out the content from the main network into branded premium experiences.
 Big Medium designed the health vertical Verywell, the finance vertical The Balance, and the food and home vertical The Spruce giving all three a warm, humane feel that was missing from About.com.
 Dotdash was born, and the network has since grown to include nearly a dozen proeprties.
 The results were beyond expectations:

 - The new verticals have more than doubled engagement in every metric.

 - With far fewer ads, ad visibility and engagement are way up, along with ad revenue.

-- About.com’s verticals Verywell, The Balance, The Spruce, and Lifewire are all in Comscore’s top ten in their categories .
+- Dotdash’s verticals Verywell, The Balance, The Spruce, and Lifewire are all in Comscore’s top ten in their categories .

 Along the way, Big Medium also overhauled the company’s entire approach to web development.
 Josh Clark, Brad Frost, and Dan Mall embedded with Dotdash’s tech and design leadership to help them create the design system that undergirds Dotdash’s properties.
 Along the way, we introduced:

 - A newly collaborative design process